 This graph shows a rolling 12 month trend line of the number of homes sold in the Harrisonburg and Rockingham County area, as well as the median price of the homes that sold during these time frames.
 Each data point shows one year's worth of home sales, which eliminates the volatility of evaluating sales figures on a monthly basis.
-Over the past three years we saw consistent increases in the annual pace of home sales up until May 2017, when the pace of sales started slowing down.
-The median sales price has been steadily increasing for a year and a half and has now been at or above \$200,000 (and rising quickly) for five straight months.
+The pace of home sales had been steadily increasing between September 2015 and May 2017 -- but then started cooling for almost a year.
+We are now seeing a slowly increasing (barely) pace of sales, and a relatively sharp increase in median sales prices.